ippontech/blog-usa/posts/go-cli-from-scratch.md

 | :zap: Disclaimer: Popular CLI frameworks exist for every language.
 In most cases, you're better off picking your favorite flavor and going with that. |
 | ------------------------------------------------------------ |

-Although if you've ever wondered how CLI Frameworks do what they do then read on.
-There are plenty of reasonable use cases for DIY tools, for a practical example look at Hashicorp (*Terraform, Nomad*).
-Most if not all their CLI products use [cli](https://github.com/mitchellh/cli) a Go CLI Framework developed by the founder.
+If you have ever wondered how CLI frameworks do what they do, then read on.
+There are plenty of reasonable use cases for DIY tools.
+For a practical example, look at Hashicorp (*Terraform, Nomad*).
+Most, if not all their CLI products use [cli](https://github.com/mitchellh/cli), a Go CLI Framework developed by the founder.

-Cobra which I briefly name dropped above is argubably the best and most popular CLI Framework for Go.
-It is trusted by the Kubernetes and Docker community (**Kubectl** & **Docker CLI**) among many more notable projects: *Helm, Etcd, Istio...*
+Cobra, which I briefly name dropped above, is arguably the best and most popular CLI framework for Go.
+It is trusted by the Kubernetes and Docker community (**Kubectl** & **Docker CLI**), among many more notable projects: *Helm, Etcd, Istio...*

-Cobra has a deceptively simple API, for example here is a snippet directly from it's developer page:
+Cobra has a deceptively simple API.
+For example, here is a snippet directly from its developer page:

 <img src="../images/2022/03/cobra_demo.png" alt="cobra_demo"  />